Northwestern Minnesota Mountain Bike Trails

 Movil Maze: 8 miles

 This system lives up to its name, so bring a compass and use the map of the area.
 There are several spurs that branch off this trail.
 The trail is a combination of grassy sections and dirt singletrack with ramps.
+Parts of the system are groomed for fatbikes in the winter.

 Lake Bronson State Park: 5 miles